UoMLibrary/uom-open-annotator/README.md

 - Add autosave (FS API only)
 - Key toggle for Title field audio annotation if annotation item selected
 - Key toggle for Decription field audio annotation if annotation item selected
-- Add trackpad support for centre mouse wheel
 - Make selected Annotation more obvious in the Viewer

+## Known issues

+- Trackpad users can use fade slider to adjust opacity (SHIFT down with trackpad does not work like a mouse wheel)